cguz/task-management-service/README.md

 *   PAUSED : means that the task is stopped and can be resumed.

 ## Development
 The source code in C++ is in the folder ( 📁 ) ["src/cplusplus/"](https://github.com/cguz/task-management-service/tree/main/src/cplusplus).
-Here, we have all the computational requirements.
+In that folder, we can find all the computational requirements needed to execute the code.

 Since the repository contains submodules (google test library), please, clone the repository as follow: